websights

 Whether you’re onboarding new nurses, technicians, central supply, or facilities workers, getting employees up to speed on your organization and your processes is the key to delivering better patient care.
 Classroom-based, paper-based, or desktop-bound training won’t cut it.

-Online healthcare training gives new employees access to onboarding content from a mobile device, so new hires can learn in the environment they’ll be working in day to day.
+Healthcare training programs give new employees access to onboarding content from a mobile device, so new hires can learn in the environment they’ll be working in day to day.
 Giving new hires the right balance between structured learning and quick-reference microlearning means they’ll retain information better and longer than information overload in longer training sessions.

 Managers and supervisors also can see in real-time what training has been completed with notifications and alerts, and they can sign off on required training electronically.
 This keeps everyone effective on the job instead of spending time tracking down paperwork.